rnl-dei/vm-scripts/README.md

 Computes a baseline CPU which will be supported by all given hypervisors.
 Assumes SSH access to all hypervisors, as well as a local libvirt installation.

+Can also be used to check that a given CPU will run on the hypervisors, using the `--compare` option.